 - Keep track of how many drinks you drink

 - Drink for quality vs quantity

 - Never accept a drink from someone who you don’t know

 - Don’t leave your drink unattended and then go back for it

 Are you Concerned about Alcohol or Drug Problems?

-If you think you are misusing or becoming addicted to alcohol or drugs, you can take the 3-question AUDIT-C (Alcohol Use Disorders Identification Test) screening here or an 8-question CUDIT-R (Cannabis Use Disorder Identification Test-Revised) screening here.
+If you think you are misusing or becoming addicted to alcohol or drugs, you can take the 3-question AUDIT-C screening (Alcohol Use Disorders Identification Test) or an 8-question CUDIT-R screening (Cannabis Use Disorder Identification Test-Revised).

 After you complete the screening, you can leave your email address so that the University Nurse can reach out to you if your screening results indicate you are at medium or high risk for hazardous or harmful alcohol use or dependence symptoms.
 If you do not want to leave your email address but want still want to talk with the University Nurse, you can visit or email Health Services.

 What can I do if I Frequently Use Alcohol or Drugs Unsafely?